DomiKamu/OhmerPrems/doc/KlokSpid_MkII-Specs.md

 - On displays/menus, colorscheme is mainly: blue = selectable item (editable item for CLOCK BPM/Hz and Ext CLOCK BPM/Hz), yellow = current selection/active menu item/selected box/button/checkbox, while editing CLOCK tempo/frequency (master clock), editing Ext CLOCK mode (slave clock), parameter currently edited by horizontal slider, piano keys from quantizer setting...
 Gray = disabled item (locked), depending the current context.

 - At bottom left of touchscreen, only from "home" menu, a small indicator icon show the mode of KlokSpid.
 White MASTER stands the module acts as standalone clock generator (when CLK input isn't connected).
-Others are while KlokSpid MkII is acting as "slave clock" (clock modulator), such yellow "BPM CV", blue "PULSES" or "PPQN" (depending selected Ext.
-CLK mode), and fast blinking red "SYNC" indicator during sync operation.
+Others are while KlokSpid MkII is acting as "slave clock" (when CLK is connect), such yellow "BPM CV", blue "PULSES" or "PPQN" (depending selected external clock sync mode), and fast blinking red "SYNC" indicator during sync operation.

 - **Prefer frequency (Hz) rather than BPM** option, from context menu (MISCELLANOUS section), when enabled, forces to display and edit master frequency, in Hz (whatever the frequency/tempo setting).
 This option is useful to use the module as LFO.
 When this option is disabled, the BPM tempo is used while its value is into 1 - 900 BPM range (beyond 900 BPM, aka 15Hz, the frequency is always used).